tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down_payment_3.png
    :align: center
-   :alt: What is a basic sales flow using down payments on Odoo Sales (2)?
+   :alt: What is a basic sales flow using down payments on CoquiAPPs Sales (2)?

 To complete the flow, when the customer wants to pay the rest of his sales order, you must create another invoice.
 Once again, you will have the choice to make another down payment or to deduct all